StefanThaenert/FCND-Controls-CPP/README.md

 For this project, I buildt a controller in C++.

 I was helpful to consult the [Python controller code](https://github.com/udacity/FCND-Controls/blob/solution/controller.py) as a reference.
-I copied a comparable python code as comment above the C++ code.
+I inserted a comparable python code as comment above the C++ code.
 In the next section I just reference to the inital task and present a short screencast of the Quad behaviour.
+The main steps where the same for all parts of the controler:
+ - convert the python code into runing C++ code
+ - adapt the control parameter(s) to pass the Secenario

 ### Body rate and roll/pitch control (scenario 2) ###